-To support the unique Atlantic salmon recreational fishery that has been established in the state, the Fisheries Division is specifically producing about 1,000-1,200, 2-3 year old fish (average weight of 2-5 pounds) annually.
+To support the unique Atlantic salmon recreational fishery that has been established in the state, the Fisheries Division is specifically producing about 1,000 to 1,200, 2- to 3-year-old fish (average weight of 2-5 pounds) annually.
 These fish are stocked before they ever produce eggs.
-An additional 200-250 large (average weight of 10-15 pounds) broodstock Atlantic salmon are stocked for recreational fishing after being spawned.
+An additional 200 to 250 large (average weight of 10-15 pounds) broodstock Atlantic salmon are stocked for recreational fishing after being spawned.

 - Naugatuck River

 - Upper Section: From RT 118 (Harwinton-Litchfield) downstream to the Thomaston Dam